Michieljoris/node-haproxy/README.md

-      , "backend": "foo"      // the default backend to route to, it must be defined already , "mode": "tcp"         // default: http, expects tcp|http , "keepalive": "close"  // default: "default", expects default|close|server-close , "rules": []           // array of rules, see next section , "natives": []         // array of strings of raw config USE SPARINGLY!!
+      , "backend": "foo"      // the default backend to route to, it must be defined already , "mode": "tcp"         // default: http, expects tcp|http , "keepalive": "close"  // default: "default", expects default|close|server-close , "rules": []           // array of rules, see below , "natives": []         // array of strings of raw config USE SPARINGLY!!
     }